yewstack/yew-wasm-pack-minimal/README.md

 Enter `rollup ./main.js --format iife --file ./pkg/bundle.js` from your project's root directory.

-Note: Until `wasm-pack` [RFC #6](https://github.com/rustwasm/rfcs/blob/master/text/006-local-js-dependencies.md) is implemented, there is no available option to [generate a single amalgamated JavaScript file](https://github.com/rustwasm/wasm-pack/issues/699).
-In the interim, a bundler such as [`Rollup`](https://rollupjs.org/guide/en/#quick-start), must be used.
+Note: Until `wasm-pack` [RFC #6](https://github.com/rustwasm/rfcs/blob/master/text/006-local-js-dependencies.md) is implemented there is no available option to [generate a single amalgamated JavaScript file](https://github.com/rustwasm/wasm-pack/issues/699).
+In the interim a bundler, such as [`Rollup`](https://rollupjs.org/guide/en/#quick-start), must be used.

 ### 4) [optional] Test Run